bellaiam/group-fansite/README.md

 # Group Fansite

+# Coworking Agreement

+## Accessibility Needs
+Need to sit down and do it.

+## Collaboration vs. individual work expectations
+Driver and navigator work style.

+## Learning Style
+Looking stuff up and communicating changes to each other.

+## Preferred Feedback Style
+Verbal and written.

+## One Team Communication Skill to Improve
+Patience and explaining choices better.

+## Signatures
+Bella Aminov and Sage Choi
+Date: 5-16-2023

 ## Introduction

 When first starting out, it is common for developers to create a small website to show off their web-dev skills and document their interests.

 We will use HTML & CSS to create a static site whose content is a fansite about something your group is passionate about.
 Your group fansite should contain a home page with some introductory information about your chosen topic, a fun facts page about your topic, and a gallery showcasing pictures about your topic.

 ### Sample Site
 View a simple sample website [here](https://adaanswers.github.io/group-fansite-example/index.html).

 ## Learning Goals:
 - Practice creating semantic HTML